100 BOOK CHALLENGE® reading workshops at school and reading at home every night ensures kindergartners enter first grade already reading.

 100 Book Challenge Reading Folders keep your students organized for Independent Reading.
 Everything they need for reading practice travels with them throughout the day and goes home each night.
 Students start with the basic Blue folder.
 As each reader completes 100 Steps of reading, he or she is awarded a new 100-Step Red folder.
 Students who have not completed the requisite amount of reading practice continue with the aging Blue folders.
 Teachers and volunteers can see at a glance who needs extra reading practice time.
 The color folders provide a Karate Belt system for monitoring and rewarding student effort.

-100 Book Challenge Smart Start modules include folders to take 30 students to 100, 200, 300, and 400 Steps.
+100 Book Challenge Smart Start modules include folders to take 30 students from 0-800 Steps.
 Additional incentive folders up to 1,000 Steps are available à la carte.

-Milestone Awards are presented in recognition of effort-based achievements in reading.
+Milestone Awards are presented to students by the school principal in recognition of effort-based achievements in reading.
 Each gold medal has the 100 Book Challenge logo on one side and the reading milestone on the other.
 Colorful ribbons represent which milestone the reader has reached.